Why Bitter Gourd Leaves Turning Yellow?

 Soil

 Prepare the potting soil by mixing garden soil, sand, old compost and perlite.
-This is to ensure the excess water is drained, at the same time it has ability to retain moisture.
+This is to ensure the excess water is drained and, at the same time, it can retain moisture.

 Sunlight